On This Page

 From 2016 through 2017, attacks targeted areas frequented by tourists.

-Protests and demonstrations frequently occur throughout the country, especially in Brussels, and have the potential to turn violent without warning.
+Protests and demonstrations frequently occur throughout the country and are generally peaceful but have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
-Disruption to transportation may occur.
+Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Selected Embassies or Consulates in Belgium